Canon 5D Mark IV vs Olympus E-500

 Review summary: Canon 5D Mark IV vs Olympus E-500

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Olympus E-500?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 5D Mark IV: